Utah Valley Marathon: History

 The race was started in 2008 by Hyrum Oaks and Jeremiah West.
 The inaugural marathon was held on April 12, 2008.
 Between 2009 and 2018, the race was moved to the second Saturday in June.
 Beginning in 2019, the race will be held on the first Saturday in June to avoid conflicts with local festivals.
 In 2008, there were 120 marathon runners.
-In 2009, the number of marathon runners had grown to 748.
 Since 2009, the marathon has been part of the Utah Grand Slam.

 The race is put on largely by volunteers.
 CharityVision (formerly Deseret International), Mentor's International, Mac's Gift (formerly the Children with Cancer Christmas Foundation), and Road to Success are the four primary charities.
 The Children with Cancer Christmas foundation has been part of the race since its inception in 2008.
 In 2010, CharityVision (formerly Deseret International) was added as a second charitable recipient.
 In 2013, Mentor's International and the Road to Success charities were added.

 Between 2008 and 2011, the event included a 5K.
 In 2012, the 5K distance was removed in favor of a 10K race.
 In 2010, a half-marathon race was added.
 In 2009, twenty-five members of the Pleasant Grove Fire Department ran the marathon as part of their annual physical fitness test.
 The same year, the UVM was the first local race to allow footbikes.